-Welcome to the third grade experience.
-You will be amazed on how much your child will not only grow physically, but emotionally, mentally, and scholastically.
+Welcome to the third grade experience!
+You will be amazed at how much your child will not only grow physically, but emotionally, mentally, and scholastically.
 The students are inspired to partake in the discoveries, creations, and investigations with our C-STEM program.

 Faith Formation is not only a subject that is taught in third grade but it is integrated in all subject areas.
 We use traditional and inspirational daily prayer.
 We study various saints and religious leaders, the prayers of the rosary, the seven sacraments, the church’s sacramentals, the parts of mass, and have Bible study.
 We use the New Catholic Picture Bible and the new Children’s Catholic Bible for scripture readings and bible study.
 We participate in several school service projects.

 The third grade science program has several focus units using the resources of Science and Technology Concepts, published by Carolina Biological supply Company: Earth Space Science, Floating and Sinking, Animal Studies, and a sound unit.

 Third graders partake in field trips to the Minnesota Science Museum, The Carver County Museum, and Lowry Nature center to enhance our science curriculum.

 The Space Science Sequence builds students understanding of fundamental concepts in space science.
 The four units build student understanding of scale in astronomy, the motions of objects in a planetary system, and related concepts about gravity and the nature of light and shadow.

 In Floating and Sinking, students begin by sampling making and testing predictions about whether a set of objects will sink or float.
 This investigation serves as an introduction to inquiries regarding the effect weight, size, and shape have on whether an object floats or sinks, which challenge most students’ conceptions.
 By recording and analyzing their own data, students become aware of surprising findings.
 Some “floaters” are heavier than some “sinkers”, and large objects are not always heavier than smaller objects.